juxor/afaq/markdown/secH2.md

 for the petite bourgeois; it was a socialism of and for French workers.
 And in the mid-nineteenth century . . . most French workers were still artisans."_
-Indeed, _"[w]hile Marx was correct in predicting the eventual predominance of the industrial proletariat vis--vis skilled workers, such predominance was neither obvious nor a foregone conclusion in France during the nineteenth century.
+Indeed, _"[w]hile Marx was correct in predicting the eventual predominance of the industrial proletariat vis-à-vis skilled workers, such predominance was neither obvious nor a foregone conclusion in France during the nineteenth century.
 The absolute number of small industries even increased during most of the century."_ [**Pierre-Joseph Proudhon and the Rise of French Republican